StefanPetrick/animartrix/README.md

 For best results use a [Teensy 4](https://www.pjrc.com/store/teensy40.html)

-Use a power supply and wiring that can provide enough Amps for your LED display - the code has no brightness or current limiting in place - and occasionally all LEDs could go full white.
+Use a power supply and wiring that can provide enough Amps for your LED display - the code might occasionally cause all LEDs to go full white.

 ## License